Why Are Tasmanian Devils Endangered?

-most iconic species, but is threatened by a number of different diseases and human processes which make its continued existence unclear.
-The species was declared endangered in 2008 following the outbreak of the Devil Facial Tumour Disease (DFTD), which has spread through the species in the past 8 years .
+The species has been listed as endangered by the IUCN Red List in 2008, following the outbreak of the Devil Facial Tumour Disease (DFTD), which has spread through the species in the past 8 years .

 Devil Facial Tumour Disease

 The disease is usually transmitted when one devil bites another which is infected, directly receiving the infection.
 Other transmission methods include consumption of an infected carcass or sharing food.

 There are a number of other threats which also affect population numbers, or which have in the past, including:

 Larger predators including dogs, cats, and foxes are a large threat to the devil.
 They compete for food and territory, which can cause starvation – especially among devils which are already hampered by facial tumours.
 It is thought that foxes also eat devil young, which may make it difficult for new, disease resistant populations to develop .

 Unfortunately, Tasmanian devils aren’t any more immune to this than any other species.

 Habitat fragmentation prevents the species from breeding effectively, and therefore may reduce repopulation rates.
 Habitat loss is relatively self-explanatory: the less area they have to live in, the lower their population can be.

 However, habitat fragmentation could potentially be helpful in the preservation of devil numbers, due to the fact that it may reduce the spread of the facial tumour disease – hopefully !